-Hicky’s Bengal Gazette: The Untold Story of India’s First Newspaper is available.
+Hicky’s Bengal Gazette: The Untold Story of India’s First Newspaper is available in India.
 Buy it now online or your local bookstore.

 Late eighteenth century Calcutta.